Western quoll: Reintroductions

 There have been ongoing attempts to re-establish the western quoll in parts of its former range.

 A five-year trial re-introduction of western quoll to the Flinders Ranges in South Australia began in April 2014.
 Despite the loss of about a third of the first release population (mostly due to predation by feral cats), most of the surviving females bred and sixty joeys were born.
 As of May 2016, a final release of 15 quolls from Western Australia was carried out in the Flinders Ranges, with a total population of 150.
 About half of this population was born locally.
 Monitoring of the population continued for an additional two years.
-The success of the reintroduction led to relocation of animals from the initial site in the Ikara-Flinders Ranges National Park to the Vulkathunha-Gammon Ranges National Park in 2022.
+The success of the reintroduction led to relocation of animals from the initial site in the Ikara–Flinders Ranges National Park to the Vulkathunha-Gammon Ranges National Park in 2022 and 2023.

 The species has been returned to the South Australian arid zone, with a population established at the fenced Arid Recovery Reserve near Roxby Downs.
+Animals were reintroduced to the semi-arid Mount Gibson Sanctuary in WA in April 2023, with the aid of feral predator control.

-Plans are in process to reintroduce the species to Dirk Hartog Island in Shark Bay, Mount Gibson Sanctuary in WA, Wardang Island as part of the Marna Banggara (formerly Great Southern Ark) project on the southern Yorke Peninsula in South Australia, and large fenced reserves in the Pilliga Forest, Mallee Cliffs National Park and Sturt National Park, all in NSW.
+Plans are in process to reintroduce the species to Dirk Hartog Island in Shark Bay, Wardang Island as part of the Marna Banggara (formerly Great Southern Ark) project on the southern Yorke Peninsula in South Australia, and large fenced reserves in the Pilliga Forest, Mallee Cliffs National Park and Sturt National Park, all in NSW.

 Captive breeding programs have contributed to reintroduction efforts, with Perth Zoo providing some animals for release.